My car alarm keeps going off. What should I do?

 Persistent car alarm noise is not only a nuisance for you and your neighbours, it may also be considered a statutory nuisance by your local council.
 They could issue you with a notice and even forcibly remove the vehicle, charging you for any costs incurred.

 So it’s best to get your alarm system checked by a qualified professional.
-If your car is fairly new and the alarm was factory-fitted, it may still be covered by the manufacturer’s warranty.
+If your car is fairly new and the alarm was factory fitted, it may still be covered by the manufacturer’s warranty.
 On the other hand, if it’s been fitted later by you or an unapproved mechanic, your warranty might be void.

-Improve your car’s security
+Other ways to improve your car’s security

 • Don’t just rely on your key fob.
 Always double-check that your car is locked before leaving it anywhere.